chaolinhan/Actor_Pattern_PDP/README.md

 ```
 make
 ```
-The output file `model` ia an executable.
+The output file `model` is an executable.
 To run the simulation, fill your parameter settings in `para.txt` after the colon of each line:
 ```
 initial: 34
 cells: 16